ivanovp/blue_flash/README.md

 =====================================================

-This NOR flash programmer was designed to write Olimex's iCE40HX1K-EVB Lattice FPGA board equipped with Winbond W25Q16 NOR flash.
+This NOR flash programmer was designed to write Olimex's iCE40HX1K-EVB Lattice FPGA board equipped with Winbond W25Q16 NOR flash, but I improved it and now the software can program almost any NOR flash with SFDP.
 It uses the so called Blue Pill development board with STM32F103 MCU.
+The PCB can be bought for less than 2 USD.
 The software can automatically detect NOR flash's capacity.

 It is a USB device, and uses DFU protocol.
 You can use latest version of dfu-util from the SVN repository (for Arch Linux users https://aur.archlinux.org/packages/dfu-util-git/).

-If you want to debug the source code, please, remove resistor R10 and put a 1.5 kOhm between PB9 and PA12, this way the software can switch the pull-up resistor on USB's D+ line.
+If you want to debug the source code, please, remove resistor R10 and put a 1.5 kOhm between PB9 and PA12.
+This way the software can switch the pull-up resistor on USB's D+ line.

 Hardware